Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Be willing to experiment.

-Even if you are inexperienced and just out of a (hopefully accredited) coach training, you are a trained and certified life coach.
-So you will be giving valuable help even to your early clients with their challenges.
+Even if you are just trained and certified you will be giving valuable help to anyone you coach right from the start.
+So don't be too willing to give away your coaching.
 If the client is paying you a fee however small, or some other exchange, they will be more inclined to take the process seriously.

-And it's a good idea to let those early practice, discounted or even other new coaches you swap coaching with, go through the full process of your coaching agreement.
-Also let them know what your life coaching rate will be for future clients.
-This will make them more appreciative of the opportunity to be coached for no $$ fee or at a reduced rate.
+And it's a good idea to let those early practice or swap sessions you might have with another new coach go through the full process of your coaching agreements.
+And with the early paying client you may offer to coach at a discount, be sure to let them know what your full life coaching rate will be for future clients.
+This will make them more appreciative of the opportunity to be coached for practice or at a reduced rate.

-In my page about bartering and swapping your services (see the link at the bottom of this page), I enlarge on how to make swapping your coaching services with another or for some other form of exchange work for you.
+In my page about bartering and swapping your services (see the link at the bottom of this page), I enlarge on how to make swapping your coaching services with another or for some other form of exchange best work and how to avoid the traps.

 In the first instance the client was saving for an extended overseas holiday and in the second carrying out major house renovations.